phfaulkner/15-Geo-Mapping-Leaflet/README.md

 ### Assessment

-Your final product will be assessed on the following metrics:
+The final product will be assessed based on following metrics:

 * Completion of assigned tasks

 * Visual appearance

 * Professionalism

-**Good luck!**